All substances are made up of tiny particles called atoms.

 There are over 100 different types of atom.

-Each type of atom has their own unique name and unique symbol.
+Each type of atom has its own unique name and unique symbol.

 Copper atoms have the symbol Cu.